Qbizinc/qbiz-wiki/training/Certifications/dbt.md

   - selecting specific state i.e. `--select state:modified --state path/to/previous/artifacts` / `--select +state:modified+ --state path/to/previous/artifacts`

 - result selector (i.e. `--result:failed` - what are the possible values here)

+- incremental mode
+	- ways to configure this for a model
+  - when [is_incremental() macro](https://docs.getdbt.com/docs/build/incremental-models#understand-the-is_incremental-macro) evaluates to true
+  - what happens when an incremental model is built for the first time?
+  - using defer / clone in development to avoid expensive initial build when doing local testing

+- python models and their limitations
+	- can they reference/depend on SQL models? / can you use the `ref()` macro here? and vice-versa - can SQL models depend/reference python models?

+	- what materialization options are available (table? ephemeral? view?)